znasser60/scicomp-assignment-3/ARCHITECTURE.md

 The code in this repository falls into X categories:
 - Source code (`src/scicomp`): Modular code intended for use as a Python package.
 Includes simulation/model code.
 - Command-line interface (`src/scicomp/cli/*`): Defines low-level CLI access to simulations for animation and plotting purposes.
-- Tests (`src/tests`).
+- Tests (`tests`).

 Experiments are orchestrated by the [Makefile](Makefile), which internally uses the `scicomp` CLI to drive the simulations which form the basis of the results featured in the associated report.

 ## Source code
-The majority of the code related to the eigenmodes and steady-state diffusion is found in `src/scicomp/domains.py`.
+The majority of the code related to the eigenmodes and steady-state diffusion is found in `src/scicomp/model_elements/domains.py`.
 There we define an abstract `Domain` base class from which the shapes used in these experiments inherit.
 As the systems in these experiments have very similar definitions, we define much of their shared functionality within `Domain`.
 This includes: